 Another personal choice.
 For some courses you may feel that you absolutely need the supplement or hornbook (explained here), and others may make you feel comfortable enough with the material to do without one.
 Always, always consult your professors, teaching assistants, and former students about whether or not a supplement is helpful, and if so, which one.
-Not every professor teaches a course the same way, and you don't want to be spending more money to learn extraneous material if you do not need to.
+Not every professor teaches a course the same way, and you don't want to be spending even more money to learn extraneous material unnecessarily.